 Under the terms of the MOU, we agreed to assign the intellectual property rights to our TeamConnect and pdvConnect applications and assets to support the pdvConnect application to TeamConnect LLC (the "LLC"), a new entity formed by the principals of Goosetown, in exchange for a 19.5% ownership interest in the LLC.
 The Goosetown principals have agreed to fund the future operations of the LLC, subject to certain limitations.
 The LLC has assumed our software support and maintenance obligations under the Goosetown and A BEEP Agreements.
 The LLC has also assumed customer care services related to our pdvConnect application.
 We provided transition services to the LLC through April 1, 2019 to facilitate an orderly transition of the customer care services.
 As of September 30, 2019, we transferred network, computer and other equipment with a net book value of \$72,000, and recorded an investment in the LLC amounting to \$14,000 and loss on disposal of assets amounting to \$58,000 relating to the transfer of the assets as of such date.
-We anticipate that we will complete the transfer of the intellectual property rights to the LCC during the third quarter of fiscal 2020.
+As of December 31, 2019, the Company also completed the transfer of the intellectual property rights with a net book value of \$174,000 to the LLC and recorded an investment in the LLC amounting to \$34,000 and loss on disposal of intangible asset amounting to \$140,000 relating to the transfer of the intellectual property.
 We are also obligated to pay the LLC a monthly services fee for a 24-month period ending on January 7, 2021 for its assumption of our support obligations under the Goosetown and A BEEP Agreements.
 We are also obligated to pay the LLC a certain portion of the billed revenue received by us from pdvConnect customers for a 48-month period.